-Instructor: Ken Singer
+Instructor: Stephen Torres & Ken Singer

 Units: 4 units

 Developed at the Center for Entrepreneurship and Technology, the Berkeley Method of Entrepreneurship (BMoE) is a unique pedagogy that is offered in three interconnected layers of theory, entrepreneurial mindset, and new venture networks.
-A seminal aspect of the BMoE is the use of a game-based learning approach to develop the entrepreneurial mindset and social behaviors needed to develop successful new ventures.
+A seminal aspect of the BMoE is the use of a game-based learning approach to developing the entrepreneurial mindset and social behaviors needed to develop successful new ventures.
 The curriculum embeds games and exercises within an experiential and competition-based journey of venture creation.